Technical Resources for Remote Teaching

 For Pedagogical Considerations please visit our Keep Teaching When Classes Can’t Meet page

 Having an online home for your class materials ensures students always have access to course content.
-Such access to your syllabus, course schedule, assignment instructions, and other instructional materials is highly valued by students.
 These sites can also be used to send and archive class communications which can make communicating with your students more efficient.
-Course pages in a Learning Management System such as Moodle and and Google Classroom also can be used to support a variety of online activities including:
+Course pages in a Learning Management System such as Moodle or Google Classroom also can be used to support a variety of online activities including:

 - Collecting and returning completed assignments electronically